coleifer/huey/docs/guide.rst

 you are using in the consumer, and is selected automatically by Huey:

 * Process: uses ``SIGALRM``, most robust.
-* Thread: uses ``PyThreadState_SetAsyncExc``, not at all ideal.
-Recommendation is not to use timeouts when using threaded workers.
-The problem with this approach is that it can leave things in an uncertain state if the task thread is holding resources (like locks).
-Furthermore, it only fires after a given number of bytecodes, so is ineffective for long-running blocking operations or calls into C code.
-The preferred way to handle timeouts when using threads is to use an ``Event`` and check it from within the task at intervals.
+* Thread: threads do **NOT** support a hard timeout.
+In order to use timeouts with threaded workers, it is necessary to do cooperative timeout-checking from within your task function, described below.
 * Greenlet: uses ``gevent.Timeout``, reliable so long as the task yields to the event loop and is not held-up making a blocking call.

-In general only use timeouts if you are using the ``process`` or ``greenlet`` worker types.

 A default timeout can be provided when declaring a task: